16 Most Unique and Crazy Things to Do in Berlin, Germany

 Tropical Islands in Berlin are located approximately 60 kilometers south of Berlin, and day tickets commence at 42 euros.

-Head to the Tropical Islands website for more information.
+Head to the offical website for more information.

 Location: Tropical-Islands-Allee 1, 15910 Krausnick, Germany